Citytrip Leipzig – The green side

-Perched right at the heart of the city just a short stroll from the centre, the Cara Zetkin Park is one of Leipzig’s most popular expanses of greenery.
+Not far from our hotel in Leipzig next to Central Station, right at the heart of the city, the Cara Zetkin Park is one of Leipzig’s most popular expanses of greenery.
 Spread over a generous 125 hectares, visitors are certain to find a quiet spot for a picnic or to lounge around in a hammock strung up between the trees, even on sunny weekends.
-Our tip: at the centre of the park is the racetrack jetty, where visitors can rent a canoe and explore Leipzig from the water.
+Our tip: at the center of the park is the racetrack jetty, where visitors can rent a canoe and explore Leipzig from the water.

 The former opencast mine was shut down and flooded with water – that’s the backstory to Lake Cospuden.
 And it is a lot more enticing than it initially sounds.
 Situated just 10 kilometres from the city centre, the 436 hectare expanse of water is a hotspot for surfing, rowing and even sailing enthusiasts.
 And those with a mind for more relaxed downtime will find a cushy spot on Saxony’s longest sandy beach.
 Our tip: hire a bike, grab a towel and some beachwear and pedal out to Lake Cospuden.
 The route there is lovely, and you will have wheels when you arrive to discover all the prettiest spots and the extensive range of activities on offer.